-The legal situation arising from recourse to the Fifth Amendment was so obscure to the Secretary-General himself that he considered it desirable to seek clarification from a Commission of Jurists.
-Their conclusions were later discussed by the General Assembly who reached no decision.
+The legal situation resulting from recourse to the Fifth Amendment was so obscure to the Secretary-General himself that he considered it desirable to seek clarification from a Commission of Jurists.
+Their conclusions were later discussed by the General Assembly, which reached no decision on them.
 Subsequently, these conclusions were partially set aside by the Secretary-General himself.